const isMessageAIGenerated = (message) => !!message.ai_generated;

 </Chat>

-);The above example will make the indicator show right above the MessageInput component when the AI state matches one of the stated above.
+);This shows the indicator above MessageInput when the AI state matches one of the states above.

 StopAIGenerationButton